Peer Review and Publication Ethics

-• Recognizing our ethical and other responsibilities, we take all the possible measures against malpractice.
+• Knowing our ethical and other responsibilities, we do all our best to prevent malpractice.

 • We are committed to ensuring that advertising, commercial revenue or political gain has no influence on editorial decisions.
 We publish materials based on their quality and suitability to our readers.